arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 # Catalog of future events using bi-temporal EventSourcing

-In our previous [blogpost](https://blog.arkency.com/fixing-the-past-and-dealing-with-the-future-using-bi-temporal-eventsourcing/) Łukasz described how to handle events that should occur in the future.
-And how we use it in our example application [ecommerce](https://github.com/RailsEventStore/ecommerce/), to get correct current price, while handling prices that are set for the future.
+In our previous [blogpost](https://blog.arkency.com/fixing-the-past-and-dealing-with-the-future-using-bi-temporal-eventsourcing/) Łukasz described how to handle events that are awaited in the future and how we use it in our example application [ecommerce](https://github.com/RailsEventStore/ecommerce/) to get correct, current prices while handling prices set for the future.

-### Prepare the read model for pricing catalog
+### Prepare the read model for the pricing catalog

 The next step would be to get the salesman the possibility to view/create future prices for the products.
 Let's create a read model for the prices set for the future.